jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

 > Note that we utilized a seemingly uninstantiated global variable `editTodo`. `ng-repeat`, however, establishes a scope for `editTodo`.
 If we utilized the same logic as the last time we did this behavior (ie using `todoCtrl.formIsVisible`) any time we click on one, all of the edit forms would open.
 Because we never instantiated editTodo it by default is undefined, which is falsey.
 So we use `!editTodo` so that we show them initially.
 We're using the scope of the `ng-repeat` to our advantage because there is a new scope for each iteration.

+nice

 ## `ng repeat` - you do - grumblr (20/35)
 - Display all of the hardcoded grumbles on to the screen using `ng-repeat`
+  - would be useful if we provide the hardcoded seeds or instructions to copy from api
 - Make sure that you display all of the information for each grumble(title, author name, content, photo url)
 - make sure each grumble has a toggleable edit form.